 - Chris Paul, aka Playmaker/Point Guard: the best ball handler and passer among the team members.
 He drives the offence phases, calls schemes and directs the play.
 He’s also called “the coach of the floor”.

 - Michael Jordan, aka Shooting Guard: good handler and passer, he’s a good shooter from three-point range.

 - Lebron James, aka Small Forward: the most versatile among the five.
 He’s a good shooter and has a great power “to get to the line”.

 - Tim Duncan, aka Power Forward: similar to the pivot but with greater shooting capabilities.

 Their goal, as a team, is very simple: get the ball through a hoop and prevent the opponent team to do the same.
-The opponent being inertia, lack of clarity and of collaboration between the team.

 Well, let’s focus on the offence side.
 One role deserves a separate focus: the Point Guard.
 Being the “coach of the floor” and the most expert dribbler and passer, you can see him as the project manager.
 He films the game, manages the players steering them towards the desired directions: To get the ball in the basket.